iTsMe-Zen/Areda/README.md

   </a>
 </p>

 > **Note:** For the newest APK, use GitHub releases.
-For easier installation and updates through the F-Droid app, use F-Droid.
-F-Droid updates may appear later than GitHub releases.
+The latest version may appear on GitHub before F-Droid.
+F-Droid updates can take some time to become available.

 ## Features